TamirHen/usage-dashboard/README.md

 # Usage Dashboard Task - Tamir Hen

 ## About The Project
-Hello, this is my solution for the Orbital Witness technical task, hope you'd find it interesting.
+Hello, this is my solution for the Orbital Witness technical task, hope you'll find it interesting.
 The project is divided into two parts:
 * Backend - Python & FastAPI
 * Frontend - TypeScript & React